ManuelLamothe/RapidACi/README.md

 ### First step: Generate a list of files

-- All measurements files (including empty and dark chamber measurements, when available) can be placed in a single folder.
+- All measurement files (including empty and dark chamber measurements, when available) can be placed in a single folder.
 The file names must include a common part that identifies each **type of file** ("mpty", "fast", "slow", and "dark" are actual default R regex patterns that recognise empty chamber, RACiR A-Ci, standard A-Ci, and dark chamber measurements, respectively) and a **unique sample identifier** that can unambiguously be retrieved by a regex pattern (default recognises a sequence of 3 uppercase letters, followed by an underscore and 3 numbers).
 The build_list function will then generate a list of the files that are present in the folder and that can be used for the calculations.

 - The empty chamber measurements files are paired to A-Ci measurement files automatically if an A-Ci and an empty chamber measurements are given the same 'match adjustment' during the measurements.
 Otherwise, the script will take the nearest starting time as timestamp to pair A-Ci and empty chamber measurements.
 (It is also possible to 'manually' modify a match by placing the same value in the 'Match Time' column (timestamp) of an Excel measurement file and its corresponding Empty chamber measurement file).